chrissycooper/secret-passage/README.md

 I am very pleased with the passkey's random position, it was an interesting problem to solve within React.
 I had originally worked it out in [this codepen](https://codepen.io/thecrimb/pen/eYPdRPb), but it wasn't exactly a plug-and-play to get it to work in the application.

 ### Challenges
 I structured my application with a set of nested components, and I struggled with handling bad url errors.
 The Poems component contains an array of Poem components, each which is wrapped in a Route.
 I wasn't able to get the Reroute to include bad urls like this: `/poems/banana`.
-There are only three valid `/poems/` routes.

 ### Shout Outs
 I utilized this [list of most commonly used poetry words](https://www.robertpeake.com/archives/6676-top-poetry-words.html) from Robert Peake to create my styling schema.